-- (i) A-CVA changes that coincide with an IMM model change.
+- A-CVA changes that coincide with an IMM model change.
 For these model changes, the EGMA refers to the IMM part of the EGMA on model changes. - (ii) A-CVA changes that coincide with an IMA model change (Part Three, Title II, Chapter 5 of the CRR).
-For these model changes, the EGMA refers to the RTS on IMA (Regulation (EU) No 2015/942), which amend the RTS on IRB (Regulation (EU) No 529/2014). - (iii) A-CVA-specific model changes that do not coincide with either IMM or IMA model changes.
+For these model changes, the EGMA refers to the RTS on IMA (Regulation (EU) No 2015/942), which amend the RTS on IRB (Regulation (EU) No 529/2014). - (iii) A-CVA-specific model changes that do not coincide with IMM and IMA model changes.
 Section 6, Section 7 and Annex II define materiality assessment criteria for A-CVA-specific model changes.
-As a minimum, the following changes are regarded as A-CVA-specific model changes: - changes to the spread and proxy methodology in accordance with Articles 383(1) and 383(7) of the CRR respectively, if not resulting from an IMA model change; - changes to the selection of the market-implied loss given default in accordance with Article 383(7) of the CRR, if not resulting from an IMA or IRB model change; - changes to the A-CVA stress period selection methodology in accordance with Article 383(5)(b) of the CRR, if not resulting from a change in the IMM stress period.
+As a minimum, the following changes are regarded as A-CVA-specific model changes: - changes to the spread and proxy methodology in accordance with Articles 383(1) and 383(7) of the CRR respectively, if not resulting from an IMA model change; - changes to the selection of the market-implied loss given default in accordance with Article 383(7) of the CRR, if not resulting from an IMA or IRB model change; - changes to the A-CVA stress period selection in accordance with Article 383(5)(b) of the CRR, if not resulting from a change in the IMM stress period. - (d) A-CVA extensions and changes as referred to Section 1(3)(b), Section 1(3)(c)(i) or Section 1(3)(c)(ii) above are expected to be reported in the same manner as A-CVA-specific changes that are not classified as material needing ex post notification (see Section 8).
+For such extensions and changes, institutions may submit a quantitative impact that is not derived from a parallel run, i.e. the conditions in Section 8(1)(g) are relaxed in that case.